Clairaut Generic Riemannian Maps from Nearly Kahler Manifolds

-{\bf Abstract.} In this paper, we study Clairaut generic Riemannian map from a nearly K\"ahler manifold to a Riemannian manifold.
-Further, we obtain a condition for a Clairaut generic Riemannian map to be a totally geodesic foliation on the total manifold.
-Lastly, we give non-trivial examples of such Riemannian maps.
+{\bf Abstract.} In this paper, we study Clairaut generic Riemannian maps from a nearly K\"ahler manifold to a Riemannian manifold.
+Furthermore, we obtain a condition for a Clairaut generic Riemannian map to be a totally geodesic foliation on the total manifold.
+Lastly, we provide non-trivial examples of such Riemannian maps.

 {\bf 2010 Mathematics Subject Classification.} 53C12, 53C15, 53C20, 53C55

 {\bf Keywords.} Riemannian manifold, nearly K\"ahler manifold, Generic Riemannian map, Clairaut Riemannian map, Totally geodesic map.